filobot/docs/modules/anti-invites.md

 # About the module

-This module will allow you to prevent users from spamming invites from servers other than yours.
+This module will sanction users who spam invitations from servers other than yours.

 > We recommend using this module if you manage a community.
 {.is-success}